Marie-Philip Poulin: Captaincy (2015–present)

 On January 11, 2022, Poulin was named to Canada's 2022 Olympic team.
-She served as one of Canada's co-flag bearers at the opening ceremonies, alongside short track speed skater Charles Hamelin.
+She served as one of Canada's flag bearers at the opening ceremonies, alongside speed skater Charles Hamelin.
 Poulin logged a career-best 17 points (6 goals and 11 assists) during the women's tournament, capping it with a two-goal performance in Canada's 3–2 victory over the United States in the gold medal game.
-She became the only player in history — male or female — to score goals in four straight Olympic finals.
-She has scored a total of seven goals in her four Olympic finals.
-On the team, she said "We celebrate each other's success, we want to succeed and to be honest it just showed tonight."
-Later in 2022 at the 2022 IIHF Women's World Championship, Poulin captained Team Canada to its third major international title inside a span of twelve months.
+She became the only player in history—male or female—to score goals in four straight Olympic finals; she has scored a total of seven goals in her four Olympic finals.
+On the team, she said: "We celebrate each other's success, we want to succeed and to be honest it just showed tonight."
+Later in 2022, at the 2022 IIHF Women's World Championship, Poulin captained Canada to its third major international title inside a span of twelve months.
 This was the first time Canada had won consecutive Women's World titles in 18 years.
-In October 2022, Canadian sports channel TSN named her "best women's hockey player on the planet," adding "there's no denying that Poulin is the best player in the world; the debate is whether she is the best ever."
-Further honours followed by year's end, when she received the inaugural Northern Star Award (formerly the Lou Marsh Trophy) as Canada's top athlete of 2022, and was The Canadian Press's choice for Bobbie Rosenfeld Award for female athlete of the year.
+In October 2022, Canadian sports network TSN named her the "best women's hockey player on the planet," adding "there's no denying that Poulin is the best player in the world; the debate is whether she is the best ever."
+Further honours followed by year's end, when she received the Northern Star Award (formerly the Lou Marsh Trophy) as Canada's top athlete of 2022, and was The Canadian Press's choice for Bobbie Rosenfeld Award for female athlete of the year.

+Poulin scored her 200th point with Team Canada on February 22, 2023, in Game 6 of the 2022-2023 Rivalry Series against the United States, in Laval, Quebec.
+She is the fifth women's hockey player to achieve 200 points with Hockey Canada.
+Poulin scored her 100th goal for Team Canada on April 7, 2023, in the team's second preliminary round game at the 2023 IIHF Women's World Championship, and scored her 101st later in the same game.
+She was the fourth Canadian women's player to reach the triple digit mark.

+Slowed by injury coming into the 2024 Women's World Championship, she scored her first two goals of the event in the final to help Canada to a 6–5 overtime win over the United States, giving Canada a record thirteenth World title.
+The following year, at the 2025 Women's World Championship, Poulin passed Hayley Wickenheiser as Canada's top point-scorer in tournament history, recording her record-breaking 87th career point in the team's 8–1 semifinal victory over Finland.

-Consultancy career
+Non-playing career

 In June 2022, Poulin was hired by the Montreal Canadiens as a player development consultant.
 She said she felt "very lucky that they hired me and they have confidence in me not only for my hockey experience but as a person as well."
-Canadiens owner Geoff Molson called Poulin "a winner — she knows how to win — and our players are young and they need to learn that as well."
+Canadiens owner Geoff Molson called Poulin "a winner—she knows how to win—and our players are young and they need to learn that as well."